Emergence of trust networks in human-agent teams

-We are inviting prospective PhD students to apply for 5-6 open PhD positions at University of Massachusetts Lowell (UML) to work on an Army Research Lab-sponsored project to study how trust networks emerge in resource-constrained teams comprising of multiple humans and agents.
+We are inviting prospective PhD students to apply for 2 open PhD positions at University of Massachusetts Lowell (UML) to work on a 3-year project to study how trust networks emerge in resource-constrained teams comprising of multiple humans and agents.
 Positions are available immediately and we expect students to enroll for the Fall 2021 semester.

 We are looking for an MS student with a strong mathematical background to help identify influential subspaces of dynamical systems through topological analysis, with applications to robotic swarms and traffic flow.
 Prior knowledge of differential geometry will be useful.
 Please send your resume/CV to firstname.lastname@example.org and include the term "influential subspace" in the resume header.